vekatze/neut/book/src/how-to-execute-types.md

  the type of the environment     the closed chain (i.e. environment)
 ```

-This is more or less the usual closure conversion, except that we now have the type of the environment in the closure.
+This is more or less the usual closure conversion, except that we now have the types of the free variables in the closure.

 ### Copying/Discarding a Closure

-Using that type information, we can now copy/discard a closure.
+Knowing its internal representation, we can now copy/discard a closure.
 To copy a closure, we can do the following:

 ```neut
 // copy a closure `cls`